Eddiidev/ELA/README.md

 Futuristic Crates turns your game into a 5 fps slideshow?
 Here comes the animation limiter!

 List of commands :
-- /hugadd (Member Number): Add the specified member to be hugged on sight.
+* /hugadd (Member Number): Add the specified member to be hugged on sight.
-- /hugonce (Member Number): Add the specified member to be hugged on sight, but only once.
+* /hugonce (Member Number): Add the specified member to be hugged on sight, but only once.
-- /hugremove (Member Number): Remove the specified member from the auto-hug list.
+* /hugremove (Member Number): Remove the specified member from the auto-hug list.
-- /hugduration (Duration): Set the approximate time between grab and release (in milliseconds).
+* /hugduration (Duration): Set the approximate time between grab and release (in milliseconds).
 Cannot be shorter than a second.
 Setting negative numbers disables auto-release.
-- /hugstatus: Provides the current auto-hug list and duration.
+* /hugstatus: Provides the current auto-hug list and duration.
-- /animationlimit enabled/limited/disabled: When enabled, disables animations from restraints almost completely.
+* /animationlimit enabled/limited/disabled: When enabled, disables animations from restraints almost completely.
 Limited allows for 2 updates/second, Disabled is normal behavior.

 Credits and thanks to Littlesera (LSCG), bananarama92 (MBS), tetris245 (ULTRAbc) for making wonderful addons with readable code that greatly helped me make this one!
 (Have yoinked some code from these 3 addons to make this all work!)
+Thanks aswell to dDeepLb (Responsive, Themed) for their helpful input and advice for the addon!